Notice: The Museum will be closed Sunday, April 24th due to Earth Day

 At 27,000 square feet, the San Diego Model Railroad Museum is the world's largest accredited model railroad museum.
-This unique museum contains five enormous scale and model layouts depicting railroads of the Southwest in O, HO, and N scales.
+This unique museum contains five enormous scale model layouts depicting railroads of the Southwest in O, HO, and N scales.
 In addition, the San Diego Model Railroad Museum features a Toy Train Gallery with an interactive Lionel layout for children and state-of-the-art theater lighting.

 Model railroading has a rich history in San Diego, particularly in Balboa Park.
-Its origins in the park can be traced back to the 1935 California Pacific International Exposition when legendary model railroader Minton Cronkite was asked by the Atchison, Topeka and Santa Fe Railway Company to build a replica of the AT&SF railroad system in the Ford Building, the present day Air and Space museum.
+Its origins in the park can be traced back to the 1935 California Pacific International Exposition when legendary model railroader Minton Cronkite was asked by the Atchison, Topeka, and Santa Fe Railway Company to build a replica of the AT&SF railroad system in the Ford Building, the present day Air and Space Museum.
 Today, the San Diego Model Railroad Museum is proud to have pieces from that original display in our permanent collection.